-Many of the Palestine refugees from Syria (PRS) who have fled Syria and are currently in Lebanon (27,700 PRS) and Jordan (17,800 PRS), continue to face a marginalized and precarious existence due to their uncertain legal status.
+Many of the Palestinian refugees from Syria (PRS) who have fled Syria and are currently in Lebanon (29,000 PRS) and Jordan (19,000 PRS), continue to face a marginalized and precarious existence due to their uncertain legal status.
 In Lebanon, all Palestine refugees have been confronted with increased hardship since the onset of an economic crisis in October 2019, which has caused loss of livelihood and a spike in prices including of the most basic commodities, leaving many unable to meet their most basic needs.
 In both Lebanon and Jordan, the COVID-19 pandemic has further compounded existing vulnerabilities, pushing more families into poverty and hardship.

-In the Gaza Strip, Palestine refugees are struggling with the humanitarian consequences of the 14-year air, land and sea blockade, which continues to cause high levels of food insecurity, poverty and joblessness.
+In the Gaza Strip, Palestine refugees are struggling with the humanitarian consequences of the 15-year air, land and sea blockade, which continues to cause high levels of food insecurity, poverty and joblessness.
 Repeated cycles of violence and escalations in hostilities further add to the current despair and hopelessness experienced by many Palestine refugees, taking a heavy toll on their mental health and psychosocial wellbeing.
 The COVID-19 pandemic has put an enormous strain on an already degraded health system and has increased poverty and vulnerability.

 In the West Bank, including East Jerusalem, the lives of Palestine refugees continue to be affected by the socioeconomic and protection-related effects of the occupation, including restricted access to land, services, property, markets and job opportunities.
-Military operations conducted by Israeli forces in the West Bank, including East Jerusalem, negatively impact the lives of Palestine refugees; these operations, often involving the use of live ammunition and tear gas, result in casualties, serious psychosocial impacts and damage to land and property.
+Military operations conducted by Israeli forces in the West Bank, including East Jerusalem, increased in 2021 negatively impacting the lives of Palestine refugees; these operations, often involving the use of live ammunition and tear gas, result in casualties, serious psychosocial impacts and damage to land and property.
 The COVID-19 pandemic has severely affected the public health system and economy in the West Bank and large numbers of Palestine refugees have lost their livelihoods due to the pandemic.